Information for UK citizens in Amsterdam

 - Family (e.g. residency and permits for non-EU dependents or partners and parental rights)

-- Education and studying (e.g. consequences for students from Britain with regards to international fees)
+- Education and studying (e.g. consequences for students from the UK with regards to international fees)

 Frequently asked questions and answers